vawser/DS2-Scrambler/README.md

 Randomizes game params in Dark Souls II: Scholar of the First Sin.

 Supports randomisation of various game parameters, such as enemies, treasures, etc.

+The scrambler is very configurable, and any number of options may be used to produce a scrambled mod.

 # Usage
 1. Run the application.